 - Control securities are restricted because of who holds them, not how they were acquired.
 Even registered shares become restricted when held by an affiliate.

-SEC Rule 144: Resale of Restricted and Control Securities
+The Restricted-Stock Resale Rule: Selling Restricted and Control Securities

 Holding Period Requirements